Inside the Ultimate Texas Art Caravan — Lottie Mae Lounge | PaperCity Magazine

 Butch Anthony’s "I Always Wanted To Be A Blonde," 2015

 One woman’s vintage ’79 Airstream — as you read this, on the road to Round Top — contains a museum-level micro art gallery, and a collection of exquisite century-old Japanese kimonos, alongside beautiful oddities culled from an artist’s cabinet of curiosities titled Museum of Wonder.
-Meet Texas art patron Libby Tilley, who sets up the ultimate art caravan, Lottie Mae Lounge, at Round Top’s newest venue, The Halles, March 27 through April 3.
+Meet Texas art patron Libby Tilley, who will set up the ultimate art caravan, Lottie Mae Lounge, at Round Top’s newest events venue, The Halles, from March 27 through April 3.

 I first heard Libby Tilley’s name from Cynthia Toles, who is one of my favorite collector-pals in the Texas art world.
 Cynthia has served on most of the major art boards in Houston and San Antonio, so when she mentioned her art soul sister, I paid attention: that would be Libby Tilley.
 Tilley, like Toles, has a career that intersects multiple Texas cities.
 The Fort Worth native’s power-packed résumé includes, most recently, serving as the fund-raising force that made the Amon Carter Museum of American Art’s epic 2018-2019 renovation possible, and directing external affairs for Artpace in San Antonio.
 Post Artpace, Tilley headed to Austin, tapped as consultant on the 2011 merger of the Austin Museum of Art with Arthouse.